BloomTech-Labs/labs9-employee-scheduler/README.md

 #### Instructions for .env Variables:

 ##### Client:
-The client will need 2 environment variables.
+The client will need 3 environment variables.
 You can copy-paste the first.
-You will need to create your own for the latter.
+You will need to create your own for the latter 2.
 <br/><br/>
 Follow the instructions [here](https://firebase.google.com/docs/web/setup) to create a Firebase account & project.
 Once your project is set up, go to your project's settings page to find your "Web API Key"; that value (as a string) will be your `REACT_APP_FIREBASE_KEY`.
+<br/><br/>
+Create an account at [Stripe](https://stripe.com) to work with our Billing page.
+Once you have an account, go to your [dashboard](https://dashboard.stripe.com/account/apikeys) and copy-paste your "Publishable key" as your `STRIPE_PKEY` and your "Secret key" as your `STRIPE_SKEY`.
+It is best to use your test keys so as not to run up a bill.
 ```
 REACT_APP_SERVER_URL=http://localhost:9000
 REACT_APP_FIREBASE_KEY='{insert Web API Key here}'
+STRIPE_PKEY='{insert Stripe publishable key here}'
+STRIPE_SKEY='{insert Stripe secret key here}'
 ```

 ##### Server: